MicrosoftDocs/edge-developer/microsoft-edge/webview2/reference/includes/deprecation-note.md

 ms.date: 07/15/2020
 ---
 > [!NOTE]
-> This reference or no longer being maintained.
-For the latest API reference, see [WebView2APIReference](../../../webview2-api-reference.md).
+> This reference is no longer being maintained.
+For the latest API reference, see [WebView2 API Reference][WebView2APIReference].

 <!-- image links -->